All About The fear of Women & How To Overcome it with CBT Therapy & Counselling in Wolverhampton & West Midlands

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.

-In other words, the fear of Women is a highly individual experience based on the subjective belief that Women represents a threat to that individual.
+In other words, the fear of Women is a highly individual experience based on the subjective belief that Women represent a threat to that individual.

 Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Women as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.